 To create a CSV file of your PayPal transactions, log into the PayPal website just as you would to view your account normally.
 Once logged in and viewing the default "My Account" page, follow these steps:

 - Click "History."
-Click on the blue and white "History" link near upper center of the page.
+Click on the blue and white "History" link near the upper center of the page.
 (Hint: it's located just to the right of the "Withdraw" link.)

 - Select a date range.
 Use the tools at the top area of the page to select a date range for transactions to display.
 You can select common requests like "Last Week" (for all transactions during the previous seven days) or "Last Month" (for all transactions during the last 30 days), or you opt to display a specific date range.

-- Click the "CSV" link.
+- Click on the "CSV" link.
 Click the "CSV" link just to the right of the word "Download:" at the upper right of the display area.
 A popup will appear asking you to select a download format.

 - Click the "Download" button.
 Without changing the file type from "CSV," click the yellow "Download" button.
 PayPal will pause for a few moments to access its database before sending your web browser a file called Downoad.csv.
 Save this to your desktop for easy access.

 Advanced users reading along with this article may already know what exactly what they want to do with the data at this stage—if this is you, feel free to download to other formats (like the Quicken or Quickbooks formats) or to deviate from the following procedure.